wuhanrui/HCNH/README.md

 ## Hypergraph Convolution on Nodes-Hyperedges (HCNH)

-Hypergraph Convolution on Nodes-Hyperedges Network for Semi-Supervised Node Classification,ACM Transactions on Knowledge Discovery from Data (TKDD), 2022
+Hypergraph Convolution on Nodes-Hyperedges Network for Semi-Supervised Node Classification, ACM Transactions on Knowledge Discovery from Data (TKDD), 2022
 Authors: Hanrui Wu, Michael K. Ng

 Please cite our paper if you find this code helpful to your research: